History Of Coconut Grove

 the National Register is largely honorary in nature, and recognizes a

 resource’s significance on a local, state, or national level.
-The National

 Historic Landmark program recognizes nationally significant historic resources